 Steps for Constructing a Data-Driven Environment in your Law Firm:

-Structuring a data-driven legal practice is something that does not happen overnight but continuous efforts toward the same can definitely help you achieve your goal.
+Structuring a law firm data is something that does not happen overnight but continuous efforts toward the same can definitely help you achieve your goal.
 Starting points for constructing data-driven environment:

 1. Organization and Identification of Data